kura/kura.gg/plugins/series/Readme.md

 Series plugin
 -------------

+**NOTE:** [This plugin has been moved to its own repository](https://github.com/pelican-plugins/series).
+Please file any issues/PRs there.
+Once all plugins have been migrated to the [new Pelican Plugins organization](https://github.com/pelican-plugins), this monolithic repository will be archived.

 The series plugin allows you to join different posts into a series.

 In order to mark posts as part of a series, use the `:series:` metadata: